SandeR2012/explore-flask/chapters/storing.md

 ```
 \end{codelisting}

 First we initialize and configure our Flask app and then we use it to initialize our SQLAlchemy database handler.
-We're going to use an instance folder for our database configuration so we should use the `instance_relative_config` option when initializing the app and then call `app.config.from_pyfile` to load it.
+We're going to use an instance folder for our database configuration so we should use the `instance_relative\-_config` option when initializing the app and then call `app.config.fr\-om_pyfile` to load it.
 Then we can define our models.

 \begin{codelisting}
 \label{code:engine_model1}